cpz/cpz.github.io/index.md

 layout: content
 ---

-# General reversing, coding, game breaking and exploiting.
+# General reversing, coding, game hacking and exploiting.

 ### About